Robert Arnold (basketball)

-Robert Arnold (born November 12, 1988) was an American professional basketball player for Crailsheim Merlins of Germany's Basketball Bundesliga.
+Robert Arnold (born November 12, 1988) is an American former professional basketball player for the Crailsheim Merlins of Germany's Basketball Bundesliga.

 Personal life

 Arnold was born in Lancaster, California.
 He attended Lancaster High School and went on to graduate from Boise State University in Boise, ID.
 Upon graduation, Arnold went on to have a successful career playing for multiple elite European leagues.

 Career

 Arnold played two years for the Boise State Broncos and turned professional in 2011.
 After that he played two years for the Allianz Swans Gmunden, where he scored 15.5 points per game in his last season.

 After his stance in Austria, he left for Namika Lahti in the Finnish Korisliiga.
 After a successful individual season, in which Arnold averaged 18.6 points a game, he signed with the Finnish powerhouse Kataja Basket Club for the 2014–15 season.
 With Kataja he won the Finnish Korisliiga.

 On June 19, 2015, he signed a one-year deal with Belgian club Belfius Mons-Hainaut.

 On July 23, 2016, Arnold joined Rethymno Cretan Kings.
 The following season, Arnold joined Hyères-Toulon of France's LNB Pro A.

-In 2017, Arnold signed a 2 year deal to play for JDA Dijon in France, but was released from the team in November 2018 for failing to be a team player and poor attitude.
+In 2017, Arnold signed a two-year deal to play for JDA Dijon in France, but was released from the team in November 2018 for failing to be a team player and poor attitude.
 On December 12, 2018, he has signed contract with Crailsheim Merlins of Germany's Basketball Bundesliga.
 In May 2019, Arnold was officially released from the Merlins for poor attitude and inability to function after an elbow injury left him unable to shoot.